JacquesCarette/Drasil/code/Drasil.md

   Used to deal with terms and other things which are defined as 'noun phrases' that are used in contexts where they then need a plural or capitalization.
 Easier to go via rules than to define all variants upon creation.
+  [Uses |Sentence|, which is really not right.
+But later routines use the lazy properties of Sentence, so refactoring this is complicated.]

 - **NounPhrase**: Constructors for noun phrases, and actual computations of plurals and capitalization.
 And a Class for NounPhrase, which gives the main methods on